-Passenger Security Surveillance & Lighting - Bus Stops
+Security Surveillance & Lighting

-The last installation of security lighting and surveillance equipment at primary bus stops, transfer points, and park & ride facilities occurred in 2016 for the route service.
+The current surveillance equipment at the El Dorado Transit Main Office, including the Maintenance Building and bus yard, primary bus stops, transfer points, and park & ride facilities occurred between 2011 and 2016.
 This project will replace current hardware and software to significantly enhance safety and security for transit passengers and property.
-The project proposes to reinstall security cameras and/or lighting including the following locations, Central Park and Ride, Placerville Station, Cambridge Road Park and Ride, El Dorado Hills Park and Ride and Ponderosa Road.
+The project proposes a reinstallation of security cameras and/or lighting including the following locations, Main Office, Central Park and Ride, Placerville Station, Cambridge Road Park and Ride, El Dorado Hills Park and Ride, Ponderosa Road, Bass Lake Road Park and Ride, and Ray Lawyer Drive Park and Ride.
 Additional locations may be included depending on funding availability.